-Table 9.040.A: Thoroughfare Overview

-This Table provides an overview of t the allowed thoroughfare types.
+Table 9.040.A: Thoroughfare Over view This Table provides an overview of th ne allowed thoroughfare types.
 Thoroughfare Type ROW Main Street, Parallel Parking.
 The design consists of two travel lanes, on-street parallel parking, and 10-foot sidewalks with tree wells.
 See 9.040.2 60' Neighborhood Street, Parallel Parking and Planter Strip.
 The design consists of two travel lanes, on-street parallel parking, and 6-foot sidewalks each buffered by a continuous planter strip.
-See 9.040.3 60' Neighborhood Street, Parallel Parking with Tree Wells.
+60' See 9.040.3 Neighborhood Street, Parallel Parking with Tree Wells.
 The design consists of two travel lanes, on-street parallel parking with tree wells, and 6-foot sidewalks.
-See 9.040.4 56' Paseo.
+See 9.040.4 56' Desse The type is used an langer blacks to regult 201201 Paseo.
 The type is used on longer blocks to result in two block-halves in compliance with the block standards.
 The design consists of one shared pedestrian path with 10% minimum landscaping in containers and/or planters.
-26'-30' • See 9.040.5
+See 9.040.5 26'-30'